 The old stand by date of dinner and drinks probably means that someone is looking for a somewhat serious relationship.
 Dinner is long and a fairly expensive date (unless you are eating the wings during happy hour).
 For most daters, there is also the pre-dinner preparation of putting your best date outfit on, and extra grooming to make yourself as physically attractive as possible.
 Then there is the mental stress of striving to impress your dinner companion, by holding a fun, lively conversation.
 If the date went well, then you’ll certainly want to send a text that isn’t wrapped in formality, but still sends a signal that says, “I want to see more of you.”

-Message 1: “Hey Frat Boy, thanks for dinner last night!
+Message 1: “Hey Peter, thanks for dinner last night!
 I had such a great time, you’re quite the story teller.”

 Message 2: “Last night was amazing!
 Being able to talk to someone who actually understands and shares the same love for modern art was a rare treat.”

 Just because your date took place in a more casual setting, like a bowling alley, doesn’t mean the new special someone in your life thinks about you in a casual sense.
 Being invited to a basketball game, street fair/bazaar, or outdoor music festival means that the organizer is making the effort of being creative and trying to gauge whether or not the two of you have similar interests.
 Reassure them that they made a good choice of venue by bringing up something sincere and specific from the evening:

 Message 1: “The Lakers game was incredible…think I lost my voice from all the screaming.”